Trustworthy Documents (v0.3)

 The Gospels are not biographies and are not written in the way a contemporary author of our times would write.
 They reflect the literary standards of the first century (and after).
 Copyright did not exist!
 No concern about plagiarism.
 No central authorised publisher - the only multi-national business was the Empire.
 Sequence contained in a Gospel is not necessarily based on time but may be arranged by similarity of content.
 Another Gospel may have 'pericopes' placed differently.
 Some of the extracts are clearly compressed in one author or another.

 The issue of the relationship of the four Gospels to each other is not easy.
 Matthew and Luke are not identical but contain, (usually in both) about 91% of Mark.
 Matthew and Luke also share a large collection not in Mark.
 It is possible (with the technology) to put (say) Mark's account of the Last Supper alongside that of Matthew or Luke.
 So then the parallels appear.
 So do the differences.
 This phenomenon is also a matter of much scholarship.
 The fourth Gospel is in a different category, best encountered by reading it.
-The arrangment and content of John is as per the author's explanation I cited above.
+The arrangement and content of John is as per the author's explanation I cited above.
 (I used John's Introduction in the 'Introduction' to this blog.)

 So, humanly speaking, we have 'home made' texts emerging from unimportant origins.
 A suspect subculture was responsible for the creation and circulation and treasuring amongst the outsiders of the literature we know as the NT.
 All of this work was laboriously handwritten on papyrus or parchment, in scrolls or codices.
 We might actually be surprised that any survived.
 Nonetheless, survive they did, and not just bits.
 Was this not miraculous?